tomjn/WordPress-The-Right-Way/en/queries/post_queries.md

 ### `wp_reset_query`

 When you call `query_posts`, you will need to restore the main query after you've done your work.
 Failure to do so can lead to a large number of issues and unexpected behavior.
 You can do this with `wp_reset_query`.
 Always do this after calling `query_posts`, and only do it when necessary.
+This means you should never need to use this function.

 ## The `pre_get_posts` Filter